lcmap/event/README.md

-# LCMAP Science Execution Environment
+# LCMAP Event System

+*Subscription and Notification Capability for LCMAP Continuous Monitoring*

 **IMPORTANT**: This project is under active development and should be considered a work-in-progress.